 For 2024, it was all change at TOYOTA GAZOO Racing UK as former World Champion Rob Huff and Jack Sears Trophy Champion Andrew Watson join the squad.
 The former winning on two occasions and the spearhead of a memorable Toyota 1-2-3 at Snetterton.

-In 2025, it is all change once more with three-time champion Gordon Shedden returning to the series alongside race winners Aron Taylor-Smith, Ronan Pearson and rookie James Dorlin.
+In the following year, it was all change once more with three-time champion Gordon Shedden returning to the series alongside race winners Árón Taylor-Smith, Ronan Pearson and rookie James Dorlin.
+The latter two did not complete the year, seeing Josh Cook and Max Buxton join the fold.

 Power Maxed Racing first joined Britain’s premier motorsport series in 2014, with former sportscar racer Chris Stockton taking to the wheel of a Chevrolet Cruze before the squad expanded to a two-car operation for Renault UK Clio Cup runner-up Josh Cook and BTCC race-winner Dave Newsham the following year.
 The team achieved a podium finish at Rockingham and consistently challenged inside the top ten.